 "operation not applicable to datasets of this type"

 My best idea is to add a empty-tag check to libzfs.

 $ zfs hold '' storage/upstream@9e835c7628dd0e7764a8341a1774a878dc0b024f cannot hold: operation not applicable to datasets of this type

-Updated by Josef Sipek almost 6 years ago
+Updated by Josef Sipek about 6 years ago

 Cool to see someone pick this up.